anantoghosh/gatsby-plugin-purgecss/README.md

 <div className={`my-selector`} /> ✅
 ```
 #### Issue 3: Styles getting purged even though the script file has selector names
 Make sure that the script file is in the `src` folder.
 If you want to look for selectors in another folder, use the [`content` option.](#options)

 #### Issue 4: Getting "Could not parse file, skipping.
 Your build will not break."
 > If you use postcss syntax based plugins then read [this](#using-with-postcss-syntax-plugins).

 Something is wrong.
 Good news is `gatsby-plugin-purgecss` should not cause any issue in such cases, files which could not be parsed will be skipped.
 If you want to diagnose the problem then use the [`debug` option](#options).
-Also, feel free to create a github issue.
+Also, feel free to create a GitHub issue.

 ### Whitelist Solutions
 You can use any of these techniques to stop purgecss from removing required styles